-Kyiv is said to have launched a major push against Russian forces in southeastern Ukraine
+Kyiv launches a major push against Russian forces, officials and analysts say

-KYIV, Ukraine (AP) — Kyiv has launched a major push to dislodge Russian forces from southeastern Ukraine as part of its weeks-long counteroffensive, committing thousands of troops to the battle in the country’s southeast, according to Western and Ukrainian officials and analysts.
+KYIV, Ukraine (AP) — Ukraine has launched a major push to dislodge Russian forces from the country’s southeast as part of its weekslong counteroffensive, committing thousands of troops to the battle, according to Western and Ukrainian officials and analysts.

-The surge in troops and firepower has been centered on the southeastern Zaporizhzhia region, a Western official said late Wednesday.
+The surge in troops and firepower has been centered on the region of Zaporizhzhia, a Western official said late Wednesday.

 The official was not authorized to comment publicly on the matter and spoke on condition of anonymity.